Self-paced

 Edit on Github

-In React.js Everything is a <Component />
+In React.js Everything is a Component

-In React.js Everything is a <Component />
+In React.js Everything is a Component

-React.js separates your code into little pieces called Components which can be created/defined as a class or as a function.
-Each component is like a smaller React app that has its own logic and has a final purpose, which is to display or render something (e.g: a bootstrap navbar, a dropdown list, a modal, a dynamic form, an image gallery, subscribe form), almost everything can be designed and coded as a React Component.
-To do that every React component needs to have a return statement that returns some JSX code (HTML + embedded JS).
+React.js separates your code into little pieces called Components which can be created/defined using a class syntax (legacy) or as a function syntax.
+Each component is like a small React application that has its own logic and purpose, which is to display or render some HTML.

 1import React from 'react'; 2 3// a function component 4function NavBar(props){ 5 return (<nav className="navbar navbar-light bg-light"> 6 <a className="navbar-brand" href="#">Navbar</a> 7 </nav>); 8}